braconnierd/curriculaAnalysis/README.md

 ### Parameters
 - Within the paper Google's [EmbeddingGemma](https://ai.google.dev/gemma/docs/embeddinggemma) model was used for generating the sentence embeddings.
 This can be changed in the parameters section.
 - The cosine similarity thresholds are also set in the parameters section, but they can be tuned to make the system stricter and/or more lenient.
 More details about these thresholds are included below.
-- Batch size and docs_per_chunk are the batching parameters used to ensure that the system doesn't run out of memory when it is run locally.
+- `batch_size` and `docs_per_chunk` are the batching parameters used to ensure that the system doesn't run out of memory when it is run locally.
 When being run on a M4 Pro MacBook Pro with 24GB RAM, a batch size of 16 and 5 documents per chunk were used.
-- The input_folder should be the path to your course content as txt files.
+- The `input_folder` should be the path to your course content as txt files.
 It should be structured like so:
   ```text
       Input_Folder/
       ├── CourseName1/